endlos99/xdt99/doc/IDEA.md

   - ![Squiggle](img/squiggle-basic.png) Squiggles denote basic syntax errors and string/number mismatches
-  - ![Red Text](img/red-basic.png) Red text highlights other errors, such as variables that are never written to (and thus potentially misspelled), or TI Extended BASIC constructs used in a TI BASIC program
+  - ![Red Text](img/red-basic.png) Red text highlights other errors, such as variables that are never written to (and thus potentially misspelled), non-existing line numbers or labels, or TI Extended BASIC constructs used in a TI BASIC program
   - ![Grey Variables](img/grey-vars.png)Grey variables are variables that are never read (and thus useless)